Development team

 • Agile is an unstructured approach that requires experienced developers who can work independently.

-Strictly speaking, Scrum is a framework for working, inheriting and specifically applying Agile methodology.
-This can be understood as a general framework for organizing work towards the development of complex products, a software development process that follows a flexible model (agile) and is also commonly used in many projects.
+This can be understood as a general framework for organizing work towards developing complex products, an entire software development process that follows a flexible model (agile) and is commonly used across many projects.

-In Scrum, the team involved in software development is divided into three main roles with clear responsibilities to ensure optimization of specific tasks: Product Owner, Scrum Master and Development Team.
+In Scrum, the team involved in software development is divided into three main roles with clear responsibilities to ensure optimization of specific tasks:

-The principle of Scrum is to break down the work into independent sprints, and sprints are usually 2-4 weeks long.
 Where the Product Owner will be responsible for the overall project, taking in customer requirements, and ensuring that the developers will implement and proceed to transform the requirements organized in the Product Backlog into system capabilities.
-Meanwhile, the Scrum Master is the person with the deepest understanding of Scrum, supporting and ensuring that the team members can work effectively with the Scrum process.

 Upsides: